Omu0503/sara/README.md

 - **Other APIs**: These could include APIs for traffic information, weather updates, points of interest, etc.
 - **API Responses**: The responses from these API calls are used to provide real-time information and updates to the user.

 ### 6. NLP2 (Natural Language Processing 2)
 - **Text to Speech**: Converts the generated responses from the Fine-tuned LLM into speech, allowing the app to communicate with the user audibly.
+Uses the OpenAI's tts endpoint